campusdomar/PumukitImportBundle/Resources/doc/ImportExecutionGuide.md

 ## Exec command

-Go to root PuMuKIT2 folder and execute the import command, changing ROUTE by the route path where the XML files are (the PuMuKIT1.7 exported files).
+Go to root PuMuKIT folder and execute the import command, changing ROUTE by the route path where the XML files are (the PuMuKIT1.7 exported files).

 ```
-$ cd /path/to/pumukit2
+$ cd /path/to/pumukit
 $ time php app/console import:pumukit:series --data="ROUTE" --force --env=prod | sudo tee app/logs/import.log
 ```